 The GEN lamp is required for the Bosch style alternator to function.
 If the GEN lamp bulb happens to burn out or is removed because the bike has been modified or customized, it will interrupt the current to the rotor and not allow your alternator to charge your battery.
 To bypass the GEN lamp you will need a resistor with a resistance value of 330 to 440 Ohms to mimic the function of the bulb.
-You can make your own or purchase one EME Part # BOALT-ResWire
+You can purchase one EME Part # BOALT-ResWire

-If you are building your own, Blue and Green colored wire will match the factory colors.
+If you make your own, Blue and Green colored wire will match the factory colors.
 GREEN is KEY ON battery voltage, and BLUE is the DF circuit.

 Solder your resistor between the two wires, and heat shrink it to seal the connections.
-Connect the Green end to the coil positive terminal, there should already be a Green wire connected there.
-Tap into the Blue wire from between the diode board and voltage regulator (part of the front engine harness.)
+Connect the Green end to the coil positive terminal, (there is already a Green wire from the chassis harness here.)
+Connect the Blue wire into the spare DF terminal on your diode board, or tap the blue wire between the diode board and voltage regulator (part of the front engine harness.)

 With this modification, the charging system will not begin charging at as low of an RPM as when the original Gen lamp is maintained.